Home Compare FICO vs UI

 Both profiles are strong on growth, but Fair Isaac Corporation leads clearly.

-On profitability, the same pattern holds: both rank well, but Ubiquiti Inc. still sits higher.
+On valuation, the same pattern holds: both rank well, but Ubiquiti Inc. still sits higher.

 Growth — Dominant Gap